Star Trek VI: The Undiscovered Country is the sixth movie in the Star Trek film series, released in 1991.

 - The second is Spock opening a briefing at Starfleet Command with "Two months ago, a Federation starship monitored an explosion of the Klingon moon Praxis."
 By "monitored," he means that the Excelsior was knocked off course and nearly shaken to pieces by the Planar Shockwave.

-- Unwanted Rescue: At least not for a few more minutes after Kirk's capture explains the plans.
+- Unwanted Rescue: At least not for a few more minutes after Kirk's captor explains the plans.

 - Villain Has a Point: Both sides of the conspiracy to assassinate Chancellor Gorkon and the Federation President are partially proven to be correct in their paranoia, when Star Trek: The Next Generation and Star Trek: Deep Space Nine later show their fears coming true.
-The Federation does corrupt Klingon society to the point that a Starfleet officer later becomes the one to decide who would become the next Klingon chancellor, while the Klingons later betray the Federation and launch a war against them after abandoning the Khitomer Accords.
+The Federation does corrupt Klingon society to the point that a Starfleet officer later becomes the one to decide who would become the next Klingon chancellor, while the Klingons later betray the Federation and launch a war against them after abandoning the Khitomer Accords (albeit, largely due to the influence of a Changeling mole).

-- Wasn't That Fun?: After General Chang's Bird-of-Prey blasting away at the helpless Enterprise with yet another Screen Shake:McCoy: This is fun.
+- Wasn't That Fun?: After General Chang's Bird-of-Prey first opens fire on Enterprise at Khitomer:McCoy: This is fun.

-- We All Live in America: As unlikely as it may seem, the Klingon court of the 23rd century is shown to be very similar to American courts of the 20th century, with the accused being questioned publically by the prosecutor and the defense, defense attorney Worf throwing in an "objection!" every now and then and the judge overruling them, etc.
+- We All Live in America: As unlikely as it may seem, the Klingon court of the 23rd century is shown to be very similar to American courts of the 20th century, with the accused being questioned publically by the prosecutor, defense attorney Worf throwing in an "objection!" every now and then, the judge overruling them, etc.

 - We Will Use Manual Labor in the Future: Or at least the Klingons will on their prison planets.
 Then again, it's Rura Penthe, the Klingon equivalent of a gulag.
 The warden outright calls it "the gulag Rura Penthe" during his introductory resistance is futile speech.
 Hardly meant to be comfortable.

-- Wham Line: "Signal our surrender."
-Derailed the firefight between Enterprise and Qo'noS One that the scene appeared to be leading to.
+- "Signal our surrender."
+Derails the firefight between Enterprise and Qo'noS One that the scene appeared to be leading to.
 It even shocks the bridge crew:Uhura: Captain?

 - Wham Shot: The torpedo hitting Kronos One.

 - The dinner scene spreads a lot of the blame around to all of the main characters—with the exception of Spock, who really is trying—who drink too much Romulan ale and come off as bigoted against Klingons.
-The suggestion is even made most of Enterprise's senior staff returned to duty still drunk from dinner is used as evidence of gross negligence against Dr. McCoy in their trial.
+That most of Enterprise's senior staff returned to duty still drunk from dinner is used as evidence of gross negligence against Dr. McCoy in their trial.

 - Spock seems to be giving himself one after he publicly Mind Rapes Valeris for information on the conspiracy.